jrl-umi3218/mc_rtc/doc/tutorials/recipes/datastore.md

   - (ii) Could be provided by the controller, or another plugin such as object detection
   - (iii) The footstep plan can then be used by the controller

-These are of course just a few example, this feature is intended to simplify sharing data across the framework.
+These are of course just a few examples, this feature is intended to simplify sharing data across the framework.
 Use it sparingly, as adding objects to the datastore effectively makes them global, and thus modifiable from anywhere, including external plugins.

 ## Usage

 A default `DataStore` instance is available in the `mc_control::MCController` class, and can be accessed using `mc_control::MCController::datastore()`.
 Any `c++` object can be created and retrieved from this `DataStore` instance from anywhere with access to the controller's instance.

-- Objects can be directly created on the datastore throught the use of `make` or `make_initializer` as follows:
+- Objects can be directly created on the datastore through the use of `make` or `make_initializer` as follows:

   ```cpp
   // Create a vector of double of size 4 initialized with value 42